 Materials Used in Long-Span Building Construction

-Certain construction materials are better suited for long-span structures.
-Long-span structures must be made of materials light enough to not require interior supports, yet sturdy enough to withstand the pressures placed on the structure.
+Certain construction materials are better suited for this type of building.
+They must be made of materials light enough to not require interior supports, yet sturdy enough to withstand the pressures placed on the structure.

-- Structural fabric is a common choice for long-span structures because fabric structures are lightweight, inexpensive and can quickly cover large surfaces.
-Many long-span structures, such as the Munich Olympic Stadium, use fabric to create eye-catching shapes not available with other materials.
+- Structural fabric is a common choice for long span structures because fabric structures are lightweight, inexpensive and can quickly cover large surfaces.
+Many of these structures, such as the Munich Olympic Stadium, use fabric to create eye-catching shapes not available with other materials.

 - Glass curtain walls on non-load-bearing walls provide a unique appearance and unite the inside and outside of the building.

 Long span structure construction is a lengthy process.
-Before embarking on a long span construction process, be sure that you are using the right materials and the right installation team.
+Before embarking on the construction process, be sure that you are using the right materials and the right installation team.